 Dear Mechanical Engineering Community,

-Thank you for your interest in the Mechanical Engineering Department at the University of Nevada, Reno.
-The Department is experiencing unprecedented growth and university/community support as the University attained Carnegie R1 Classification for the first time in 2019.
+Thank you for your interest in the Mechanical Engineering (ME) Department at the University of Nevada, Reno.
+The department is experiencing strong growth and university/community support as the University attained Carnegie R1 Classification for the first time in 2019.

-The ME Department recently initiated an Aerospace Engineering Program with a minor degree, with plans to establish a major degree program in the coming years.
-The department has secured a 5,700-square-foot Aerospace Engineering Experimental Station and acquired a number of additional equipment to enhance its research and educational capabilities including a subsonic wind tunnel.
+In fall 2021, ME initiated an Aerospace Engineering Program with a minor degree, with plans to establish a major degree program in the coming years.
+The department has secured a 5,700-square-foot Aerospace Engineering Experimental Station along with additional equipment to enhance its research and educational capabilities, including a subsonic wind tunnel.